ThinkTink/BovineBookshelf2/README.md

 * [Credits](#credits)

 ## Overview
 This app is a virtual bookshelf that manages a collection of books around a given theme.
 The books can be displayed and filtered with different search terms.
 Books can also be added, edited, and deleted.
 The front end is built using React, Material-UI, and Axios, and the back end is built using Node with Express and MySQL2.
-A front-end only version using localStorage and without filtering is available live at [https://thinktink.github.io/BovineBookshelf/.](https://thinktink.github.io/BovineBookshelf/)
+[Click here](https://bovinebookshelf2.herokuapp.com) to view a read-only version live.

 ![Screenshot of application](./Screenshot.png)